Skip to main content

 • An infant younger than two months has a temperature of 100.4 degrees Fahrenheit or higher.

-• The child has two or more episodes of vomiting within a 12-hour period.
+• two or more episodes of vomiting within a 12-hour period.

 DiseaseOverviewSymptomsPreventionExclusion